 Often, our ‘suppliers’ of excess space can offer a fully-serviced site where clients can tap in to the existing trained staff, IT systems and so on, and we always try to spot the synergies.
 For our space providers, the deals we broker, which might range from a single six-month contract to a regular seasonal arrangement, can provide an unexpected source of income and volume-related operational efficiencies.
 For our space-hungry clients, we can source operational space that can help grow the business without climate change guilt.

 It’s not realistic to suppose that our economy can be sustained without some degree of new build warehousing, but it surely makes sound environmental thinking to make the best possible use of the assets we have before we commit to ever more carbon-intensive projects.

 How we can help…

-But importantly, Bis Henderson Space doesn’t just match; we manage.
 We offer our clients not a lease, but a service agreement, the scope of which can range from basic space provision to full facility and operational management.
 Such arrangements offer our space suppliers a market rate, but give our clients maximum flexibility at low risk and, importantly for some, off the balance sheet.
 Often, we can offer a lower total cost of occupancy (rents being only part of the budget).
-Typically the space involved currently is in the 2,500-5,000 pallet range, say 40,000 to 80,000 sq ft, which in modern terms is a small warehouse, and the developers aren’t building them.
-Currently, have getting on for half a million pallets under management.
+Minimum requirement 2,500 pallets.

 If any of the above resonates and you need support, please don’t hesitate to contact us to discuss potential solutions to the challenges you’re facing.